Frequently Asked Questions

 8. How many regattas are there in a season?

-There generally are six or seven local regattas.
-Our crew team generally goes to two out-of-town regattas: the Stotesbury Cup Regatta in mid-May on the Schuylkill River in Philadelphia and the Scholastic Rowing Association (SRAA) regatta.
-The SRAA is held Memorial Day weekend.
-Only qualifying boats will be invited to attend these events.
+Our crew team generally goes to three out-of-town regattas: St. Andrews Regatta in Delaware, the Stotesbury Cup Regatta in mid-May in Philadelphia, and the Scholastic Rowing Association (SRAA; also called Nationals) regatta over Memorial Day weekend.
+Only qualifying boats will be invited to attend Stotesbury and Nationals.

 9. Why doesn't TJ Crew row on the Potomac River?